 Mortgage Express : Redemption Statement Request

-Please note, whether you are a member of the public or a solicitor, you should not supply a mortgage account number with Mortgage Express or personal details without being absolutely sure as to legitimacy of the site.
+Please note, whether you are a member of the public or a conveyancer, you should not supply a mortgage account number with Mortgage Express or personal details without being absolutely sure as to legitimacy of the site.
 We will not be asking you to supply any mortgage account number with Mortgage Express, personal details or details of the property to which the redemption statement with Mortgage Express relates

-On a daily basis we receive enquiries as to where a firm can retrieve a redemption statement from Mortgage Express.
+Every month we receive enquiries as to where a firm can retrieve a redemption statement from Mortgage Express.
 The purpose of this page is to assist in supplying contact information for Mortgage Express in terms of knowing where to apply for a redemption statement.
 We are not Mortgage Express

 Before proceeding, please describe yourself